-However, the AN Code is not designed to be a complete compilation of all relevant regulations.
-The AN Code refers to certain regulations where they have been identified as a suitable means for managing an identified risk.
-The owner/operator of each ammonium nitrate operation is ultimately responsible for compliance with all applicable regulatory requirements.
+However, the CAN Code is not designed to be a complete compilation of all relevant regulations.
+The CAN Code refers to certain best practices where they have been identified as a suitable means for managing an identified security risk.
+The owner/operator of each CAN operation is ultimately responsible for compliance with all applicable regulatory requirements.